 - Arranging hospital admissions and lab services

 Salaries vary by employer, location, and experience, but according to the Bureau of Labor Statistics, medical assistants earn an average of $37,190 per year.*

 Healthcare is growing at a faster pace than other industries, creating lots of job opportunities nationwide.
 The Bureau of Labor Statistics estimates that the demand for medical assistants will grow 16% in the next 10 years.*

 Ready to Get Started?

-**Bureau of Labor Statistics, U.S. Department of Labor.
-“Healthcare Occupations.”
+*Bureau of Labor Statistics, U.S. Department of Labor.
+“Medical Assistants.”
 Occupational Outlook Handbook.
-Accessed March 23, 2023.
+Accessed March 9, 2023.